-I’ve never met Clive Cussler in person, but I did send him a fan letter back in the early 90s when I was struggling on a conventional typewriter, and he answered the letter, along with a few more I wrote.
-Then he agreed to read my first novel, gave me an endorsement on it as “powerful and accomplished, mystery at its best,” and finally later, around 2003, I got a phone call from him on an interview request.
+Never met Clive Cussler in person, but I did send him a fan letter back in the early 90s when I was struggling on a conventional typewriter, and he answered the letter, along with a few more I wrote with writing samples.
+Then he agreed to read my first novel, gave me an endorsement on it as “powerful and accomplished, mystery at its best,” and finally later I got a phone call from him on an interview request.
 This is the transcript.
 Cussler and his crew of volunteers have discovered more than 60 historically significant underwater wreck sites.
 Owner of a fleet of classic cars, Clive divides his time between Colorado and Arizona.
 Among his many books are GHOST SHIP, NIGHTHAWK, SACRED STONE, DEVIL’S GATE, ODESSA SEA…most written alone, some with his son Dirk or co-authors.

 JONATHAN LOWE: You have a degree in maritime history, yet you worked in advertising, then in a dive shop on a lark, where you started writing.
 This was what, the mid-60s?